jart/gosip/README.md

 as well as changing the audio/signalling path mid-call.
 But most importantly, gosip is lightweight enough that you can actually design your app to use a single process for each phone call (assuming your app is in the audio path.)
-By taking this non-monolithic approach to design, you can actually build a highly available (five nines) global telephony service with zero interruptions during software upgrades.
+By taking this non-monolithic approach to design, you can actually build a higher availability global telephony service with zero interruptions during software upgrades.

 gosip parses SIP messages using the Ragel finite state machine compiler.
 Much